“Stepping feet” Motion Illusion

 What to do

-The stepper “bars/foot” sets the number of bars per foot.
-This is preset to 4, the effect occurs also at all other even values.
+The stepper bars/foot sets the number of bars per foot.
+This is preset to 4; the effect occurs also at all other even values.
 For odd values, e.g. 5, the motion also becomes odd: instead of stepping alternately, the feet seem to move like worms, extending and shortening.
-[This option added 2012.]
+[This option added in 2012.]

-The sliders at top and bottom control the luminance of their respective foot.
-When you make the yellow foot brighter than the light bars of the grating, it does not lag behind any more.
+The sliders at the top and bottom control the luminance of their respective feet.
+When you make the yellow foot brighter than the light bars of the grating, it does not lag behind anymore.
 When you make it very dark, it moves together with the blue foot.
-The sliders (added 2010) allow you to experiment with the explanations below, I still prefer the “level 2” explanantion.
+The sliders (added in 2010) allow you to experiment with the explanations below; I still prefer the “level 2” explanation.

 There are more buttons with (hopefully) obvious functions.